Student of Concern and Early Alert Program

 Students of Concern data is considered confidential and FERPA (Family Educational Rights and Privacy Act) protections apply to all records kept by the university.

-For additional information, please contact Preston Todd, assistant dean of the College of Business, Arts, Sciences and Education at email@example.com or 316-295-5623.
+For additional information, please contact Preston Todd, Associate Academic Dean at firstname.lastname@example.org or 316-295-5623.